ryantd42/NY-Legislative-Git/2023/S7443A-2023/bill.md

   ___________

- Introduced  by  Sen.  RYAN  --  read twice and ordered printed, and when printed to be committed to the Committee on Higher Education
+ Introduced  by  Sen.  RYAN  --  read twice and ordered printed, and when printed to be committed  to  the  Committee  on  Higher  Education  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT authorizing the state university of New York to lease  a  portion of  the  lands  on the campus of SUNY Buffalo State University for the